beeware/beeware/docs/tutorial/tutorial-10.rst

-      Unable to find icons/helloworld-square-96.png for 96px square application icon; using default Unable to find icons/helloworld-square-144.png for 144px square application icon; using default Unable to find icons/helloworld-square-192.png for 192px square application icon; using default
+      Unable to find icons/helloworld-square-96.png for 96px square application icon; using default Unable to find icons/helloworld-square-144.png for 144px square application icon; using default Unable to find icons/helloworld-square-192.png for 192px square application icon; using default Unable to find icons/helloworld-square-320.png for 320px square application icon; using default Unable to find icons/helloworld-square-480.png for 480px square application icon; using default Unable to find icons/helloworld-square-640.png for 640px square application icon; using default Unable to find icons/helloworld-square-960.png for 960px square application icon; using default Unable to find icons/helloworld-square-1280.png for 1280px square application icon; using default Unable to find icons/helloworld-adaptive-108.png for 108px adaptive application icon; using default Unable to find icons/helloworld-adaptive-162.png for 162px adaptive application icon; using default Unable to find icons/helloworld-adaptive-216.png for 216px adaptive application icon; using default Unable to find icons/helloworld-adaptive-324.png for 324px adaptive application icon; using default Unable to find icons/helloworld-adaptive-432.png for 432px adaptive application icon; using default

       [helloworld] Removing unneeded app content...
       Removing unneeded app bundle content... done